Nordmøre og Romsdal Fotballkrets

 The Nordmøre og Romsdal Fotballkrets (English: Nordmøre and Romsdal Football Association) is one of the 18 district organisations of the Norwegian Football Federation.
 It administers lower tier football in the traditional districts of Nordmøre and Romsdal.

 Background

 Nordmøre og Romsdal Fotballkrets, is the governing body for football in the traditional districts of Nordmøre and Romsdal, which today is a part of the county Møre og Romsdal.
 The Association currently has 59 member clubs.
-Based in Molde, the Association's Chairman is Evy Austad.
+Based in Molde Municipality, the Association's Chairman is Evy Austad.

 Affiliated members

 The following 59 clubs are affiliated to the Nordmøre og Romsdal Fotballkrets: